raju1g/Modeling-expected-goals-from-football-data-with-Python/README.md

 # Modeling-expected-goals-from-football-data-with-Python

 An `Expected goals (xG)` model is built using events data from a recently concluded season of the English Premier League (https://figshare.com/collections/Soccer_match_event_dataset/4415000/5).
 It is a statistical model that fits to data, can be used to predict the outcome of events and lays ground for later, more advanced ML models.
+The model defined here is inspired by this paper: https://www.tandfonline.com/doi/full/10.1080/02640414.2016.1177657

 `What is xG?`
 It is a statistical measure of chance quality.
 For example, it is the probability that on a given day a shot taken from a particular location on the pitch would result in a goal scored.
 Its numerous uses range from **conveying the full story** of a match that tells more than just the scoreline, **predicting future goals scored** (great for bookmaking and betting companies) and **guide players and coaches in decision making**.